 - Care Claim – If you have needed the help of a carer, you can include a care claim also.

-- Loss of income – If the sexual abuse has caused you to need time off of work or to leave your job altogether, you can include this loss of income in your claim asa well as any potential loss of future income and benefits.
+- Loss of income – If the sexual abuse has caused you to need time off of work or to leave your job altogether, you can include this loss of income in your claim as well as any potential loss of future income and benefits.

-Due to the sheer nature of this type of claim and the large number of variations, it would be impossible at this stage to predict how much compensation for sexual abuse you may receive.
+Due to the sheer nature of this type of claim and a large number of variations, it would be impossible at this stage to predict how much compensation for sexual abuse you may receive.
 Any reputable personal injury solicitor that specialises in sexual abuse cases will not pretend to know how much compensation you will get as it is just too early to make any such statements.

 However, as a guide to what sort of payouts it is possible to receive for sexual abuse claims, we have put together a table showing the average amounts of compensation paid out for certain injuries.